liferay/liferay-docs/discover/portal/articles/17-using-the-control-panel/02-integrating-existing-users-into-liferay.markdown

 5. Next, you need to configure an Identity Provider connection.
 Click on the *Identity Provider Connection* tab.
 Enter a name for the Identity Provider, enter its entity ID, and enter its metadata URL.
-If you have already configured a separate Liferay instance as an Identify provider by following the previous instructions, you'd enter the following information:
+If you have already followed the previous instructions and configured a separate Liferay instance as an Identify provider, you'd enter the following information:

     - Name: *Liferay IdP*
     - Entity ID: *liferaysamlidp*